taunsquared/taunsquared.github.io/_open-lab-notebook/09-the-first-VIRS-ch01-teaser-14.md

 Tahoe: **"*But...doesn't that feel too much like a* cult??"**

 Iúna: **"*That's why I intially voted against it.
-But Tahoe, do you know what that group in Brazil published last month?*"**
+But Tahoe, do you know what that group in Brazil published last week??*"**

 Tahoe: **"*What?*"**